Spottswood William Robinson III: Federal judicial service

 Robinson received a recess appointment from President Lyndon B. Johnson on January 6, 1964, to a seat on the United States District Court for the District of Columbia vacated by Judge James Ward Morris.
 He was nominated to the same seat by President Johnson on February 3, 1964.
 He was confirmed by the United States Senate on July 1, 1964, and received his commission on July 2, 1964, becoming the first African-American to serve on this court.
 His service was terminated on November 8, 1966, due to elevation to the D.C.
 Circuit.

 Robinson was nominated by President Johnson on October 6, 1966, to a seat on the United States Court of Appeals for the District of Columbia Circuit vacated by Judge George Thomas Washington.
 He was confirmed by the Senate on October 20, 1966, and received his commission on November 3, 1966.
-He served as Chief Judge from 1981 to 1986, becoming the first African-American to both serve on this court and serve as Chief Judge of the court.
+He served as Chief Judge from May 7, 1981 to July 26, 1986, becoming the first African-American to both serve on this court and serve as Chief Judge of the court.
 He assumed senior status on September 1, 1989.
 His service was terminated on October 11, 1998, due to his death in Richmond.

-Notable case
+Notable cases

 Robinson's opinion in Canterbury v.
 Spence is credited with requiring medical doctors to secure informed consent and as the beginning of a more litigious medical culture.

+Judge Robinson presided over the landmark case Laffey v.
+Northwest Airlines″ Inc. in the United States Court of Appeals for the District of Columbia Circuit, delivering the opinion for the court in this pivotal case which addressed several discriminatory practices by Northwest Airlines against female flight attendants dealing with unequal pay between male pursers and female stewardesses, discriminatory hiring practices for purser positions, and inequitable treatment in seniority calculations.
+This ruling was crucial in advancing gender equality in the airline industry.
+It challenged long-standing discriminatory practices and set important precedents for future cases involving workplace discrimination based on sex.